- Love This

 This review is specifically about the new Higher Vibes blackberry lemon flavor, which slaps for a number of reasons.

+Our Wunder Drink review wouldn’t be complete without letting you know our first impression.
 I like that Higher Vibes doesn’t just contain THC.
 For a weed drink to make you feel like you want to party, it has to have other things besides a nano-emulsified THC distillate.
 Even though that will hit you right away, it won’t hit in the way you want it to.
 Without the balancing benefits of other cannabinoids, THC can make you paranoid and anxious, the opposite of how you want to feel in a group setting.

 While Delta-8 is a synthetic cannabinoid derived from CBD that should usually be avoided due to the unregulated nature of the synthetic cannabinoid market, the Delta-8 Wunder uses is safe, lab-tested, and contributes to the social nature of the drink.
 Not all Delta-8 is terrible, just most of it.